Islandora-Collaboration-Group/icg_csv_import/README.md

+# ICG CSV Import Module

 ## Introduction

-ICG CSV Import Module

-This module is designed to ingest a single CSV file containing one or more object records, with each record representing the MODS metadata, binary data files, and related information that are required to create one Islandora/Fedora object.
+This module processes a single CSV file that contains the MODS metadata, file names for binary data files, and related information required to create Islandora/Fedora object.
+Each row represents one object.

 -Currently the module ingests only objects composed of one binary data file.
 It does not ingest objects such as two-image postcards, books, and so on.